openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 -  Type parameter (see :ref:`Type Parameters`) name with the '``!``' sign (see :ref:`NonNullish Type Parameter`).

-If the referred type is a class or an interface type, then each identifier in a name or an alias can be optionally followed by a type argument (see :ref:`Type Arguments`):
+If the type name denoted by ``identifier`` refers is a generic class or an interface type, then to be a valid type reference it should be a valid instantiation of the generic and for that it should have type arguments (see :ref:`Type Arguments`) provided explicitly or implicitly based on defaults.

 .. index::
    type reference